RivJams/MazeMadness/README.md

 # MazeMadness (Data Structures Final Project)
-Maze solving program that implements Stakcs and Queues for a DFS and BFS solver
+Maze solving program that implements Stakcs and Queues for a DFS and BFS solver.
+We will see how stacks and queues change exploration behavior and efficiency.

 	Stack: Last-In-First-Out (LIFO) structure for Depth-First-Search (DFS)
 	Queue: First-In-First-Out (FIFO) structure for Bredth-first-Search (BFS)